She-Ra – Princess of Power

 Journal Entries: Read more at my She-Ra tag

-Dress: I started out by buying w white skating dress from our local dance store – it wasn’t exact, but it worked.
+I started out by buying w white skating dress from our local dance store – it wasn’t exact, but it worked.
 The gold design on the chest I made by blowing up a picture of She-Ra and tracing the design, then using that as a pattern for the gold fabric.
-Unfortunately I ran out of time and still didn’t have it attached the day of the convention – so my mom hot glued the whole thing to me while I was wearing it.
+Unfortunately I ran out of time and still didn’t have it attached to the dress the day of the convention – so my mom hot glued the whole thing to me while I was wearing it.
 Ouch.
 But it worked – hasn’t come off in 9 years.
+When I finally got this out to shoot on the white backdrop in 2024, it was still pretty well attached, 22 years later!
+I did heat it up with my iron to be able to pull the “spokes” of the design off and reglue them down flat because they’d gotten a little wrinkled over the years.

-Boots: This was my first time making boot covers – I had to go back in between conventions and keep tweaking them.
-I started out by laying the boot down on my fabric and using it as pattern to cut out my fabric, then sewed it up the front and back – I originally didn’t have the foot section attached in any way, so it flopped around.
-I had to go back and fix that.
+This was my first time making boot covers – I had to go back in between conventions and keep tweaking them.
+I started out by laying the boot down on my fabric and using it as pattern to cut out my fabric, then glued it up the front and back – I originally didn’t have the foot section attached in any way, so it flopped around.
+I had to go back and fix that by adding a section that went under the foot.
+When I got this out to shoot in 2024, I was shocked at how messy these were LOL.
+But they got the job done back in 2002.

-Tiara: The tiara I made by started with a headband.
+The tiara I made by started with a headband.
 I again blew up a picture of She-Ra and traced a picture of her tiara, then used that to cut pieces out of thick foam.
 Each piece was covered in the gold fabric, then glued them all together, and then glued them around the headband.
 It’s a little too big but I always liked it a lot because it was lightweight and there was pretty much no chance of it breaking in transit.
+It’s basically like a giant plushie tiara LOL.

-Accessories: I bought the wig on ebay.
-The gauntlets, neckband, belt, and little “wings” on the top of the dress I made by cutting the shapes out of some heavy vinyl, and then covering it in the gold stretch fabric.
-The neckband, belt and gauntlets velcro close, and the wings I sewed on to the top of the dress.
 The cape was just a square of lightweight red fabric, attached to the back of the dress.
-I decided not to cut or hem it into a square shape, since I liked the drape of it as it was.
+I decided not to cut or hem it into a square shape, since I liked the drape of it as it was, with the longer sides.

 Visit my FAQ | Contact Me